Butler May: Biography

 Although their relationship was punctuated by occasional acrimonious separations during which May performed with other partners, Stringbeans and Sweetie toured together intermittently until the end of 1915.
 Earlier in 1915, they debuted in New York City at the Lafayette Theater in Harlem, later returning for an unprecedented three-week engagement there.
-As a husband and wife team, they directly inspired Butterbeans and Susie, and May was also credited as an inspiration by Ethel Waters.
+As a husband-and-wife team, they directly inspired Butterbeans and Susie, and May was also credited as an inspiration by Ethel Waters.

 In February 1916, May formed a new act with Benbow, initially as a four-piece with singers Robbie Lee Peoples and Ebbie Burton, but soon expanding into the "Beans and Benbow's Big Vaudeville Review", with fifteen performers.
 May was called by one critic "the blues master piano player of the world....
 Much of his present popularity is due to his oddities, his eccentricities, differing wholly from anything ever seen on a public stage....
 His strange comedy and blues, especially when at the piano, create a furor."
-After the Review broke up in early 1917, May continued touring as a solo act, before joining "C.W.
-Park’s Colored Aristocrats", another review managed by Benbow.
-However, he soon left, and teamed up with the pairing of Butterbeans and Susie in a new act.
+After the Review broke up in early 1917, May continued touring as a solo act before joining "C. W. Park's Colored Aristocrats," another review managed by Benbow.
+However, he soon left, and teamed up with Jodie and Susie Edwards in a new act.
+After his death, in 1920, the Edwardses debuted their own husband-and-wife act "Butterbeans and Susie."

 May died in November 1917, in Jacksonville, Florida, from a broken neck.
 It is believed that his death was the result of a botched initiation ceremony at a Freemasonry lodge, after a rope was put round his neck.
-He was paralyzed and died a week later.
+He was paralyzed, and died a week later.